kserderc/d2kg/README.md

 #### Selection criterion type

-In the domain of public procurement, selection criteria are normally based on a specific le-gal framework.
+In the domain of public procurement, selection criteria are normally based on a specific legal framework.
 This table (https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/selection-criterion) provides the list of conditions that are concerned for evaluation purposes in terms of the criteria that the candidate contractos should fulfil.
-It is common that these form elements referred in public administration documentation.
-This codelist is a subset of the ESPD codelist Criterion Taxonomy (https://docs.peppol.eu/pracc/espd/codelist/CriteriaTypeCode/).

 ####  Award criterion type